Fundoplication Surgery for Gastroesophageal Reflux Disease (GERD)

 - Treatment with medicines does not completely relieve your symptoms, and the remaining symptoms are proved to be caused by reflux of stomach juices.

-- You do not want or, because of side effects, you are unable to take medicines over an extended period of time to control your GERD symptoms, and you are willing to accept the risks of surgery.
+- You do not want or, because of side effects, you can't take medicines long-term to control your GERD symptoms, and you accept the risks of surgery.

-- You have symptoms that do not adequately improve when treated with medicines.
-Examples of these symptoms are asthma, hoarseness, or cough along with reflux.
+- You have symptoms that don't improve enough when treated with medicines.
+Examples of these symptoms are asthma, hoarseness, and cough along with reflux.